polyverse/ropoly/README.md

 Find all gadgets up to _instructions_ instructions.

 ### fingerprint
-Generate a fingerprint based on all gadgets up to _instructions_ instructions.
+Generate a fingerprint based on all gadgets up to _instructions_ instructions between addresses _start_ and _end_.
+The fingerprint's base address is set to _base_.
 If _out_ is set to a name, saves under that name.
 Otherwise, outputs to client.
 Will fail if fingerprint with the given name already exists, unless _overwrite_ is set to true, in which case it will overwrite the old fingerprint.

 ## EQI options